albertocarm/bayescores/README.md

     ## 3 Long-Term Survival Rate (%) - Control      24.07 (19.43 - 29.45)
     ## 4 Long-Term Survival Rate (%) - Experimental 28.67 (23.65 - 34.08)
     ## 5 Absolute Difference in Survival Rate (%)   4.61 (-2.78 - 11.51)

+## ⚠️ A Note on Model Identifiability

+Users should be aware of an inherent characteristic of **mixture cure models**, especially when working with clinical trials that have smaller sample sizes (*low n*).

+These models explain a survival benefit by attributing it to two main
+components:

+- An increase in the **cure fraction** (long-term survivors), and
+- An improvement in the **Time Ratio** (survival among non-cured patients).

+With limited data, it can be difficult for the model to fully distinguish between these two effects.
+This can lead to a kind of *trade-off*, where the model might compensate a weakly identified cure effect by **overestimating the Time Ratio**, or vice versa.

+As a result, you may sometimes see “weird” or unintuitive combinations — for example, a very strong TR and almost no difference in cure, or the opposite.

+**Therefore, it is crucial to inspect both parameters and their credible intervals** to properly interpret the overall treatment effect.

+Don’t rely on a single number.
+Read the model like a clinician:
+look at the whole picture.

 **Posterior distributions**